October 20th is the last day to register to vote online

 “An estimated 25 million Christians do not vote in presidential elections, 65 million do not participate in local elections and 15 million are not registered voters.”

 This is not good stewardship of God’s gift of self-government!
 In our apathy, we are shirking our responsibility to be salt and light.
-The results are what we see happening around us: LGBTQ indoctrination of our children, religious liberties eroding, sexual deviancy abounding, illicit drugs legalized for recreational use, gambling expanded.
+And the consequences are shocking: babies killed in their mother’s womb for convenience, laws passed that call evil good and good evil, Marxist and LGBTQ indoctrination of our children, religious liberties eroding, sexual deviancy abounding, illicit drugs legalized for recreational use, gambling expanded.
 And the list goes on.

 Is it any surprise that Bible believing Christians are sparsely represented in Springfield and Washington, D.C.?
 If we aren’t faithful in the little things that God has given us to do – like voting or communicating with our elected representatives – we shouldn’t be surprised that we aren’t successful when it comes to the bigger things.